-The following scholarship is open to applicants in all fields of study, however have specific eligibility requirements.
-Click on the link for more details.
+The following scholarship is open to applicants in all fields of study, however there are specific eligibility requirements (see links below).

 - Fulbright Indigenous Scholarship sponsored by the Department Industry, Innovation, Climate Change, Science, Research and Tertiary Education.

 Fulbright State and Territory Scholarships

 Fulbright State and Territory Scholarships support study or research related to a topic or issue of importance to that state or territory.